 Position: Climate Smart Agriculture Guide Programme Fellow

-Harriet has exciting plans after graduation.
-She was selected to participate in the Fellowship Program, a novel initiative that has been created in partnership between the Mastercard Foundation and EARTH University to facilitate recent African graduates’ transition from university to launch purposeful careers in the agriculture and agribusiness sectors in their countries of origin.
-As a Fellow, she will gain professional experience with her host partner, CAMFED Zambia, working in community outreach and building relationships with key stakeholders.
+Rufaro was selected to participate in the Fellowship Program, a novel initiative that has been created in partnership between the Mastercard Foundation and EARTH University to facilitate recent African graduates’ transition from university to launch purposeful careers in the agriculture and agribusiness sectors in their countries of origin.
+As a Fellow, she will gain professional experience with CAMFED Zimbabwe, working in outreach and developing professional relationships and networks with stakeholders.

 For more information about the Fellowship Program and about being a Host Partner, please contact us.